-This time, we arrived early enough to find a deckchair.
+This time, we arrived early enough to find a perfectly located deckchair.
 It was about 10:15 am and we took the last deckchair available (while it opens at 10:00 am).
-Therefore my first advice if you want a great spot to spend your day is : go there at the opening or don’t go there!
+Therefore, my first advice in case you plan on going there, is to arrive at the opening.

 Day 4 – Lower South West of Seminyak (around Uluwatu)

 We started the day by going to Padang Padang beach.
 When we arrived there, some locals were in the middle of an offering ceremony.
 It was beautiful to assist to this celebration, we felt so lucky!
 If you ever happen to see one, stop for a minute and enjoy it!
 Then, we lazed in the sun for about an hour on the sand before hitting the road to go where we would spend the rest of the day.

 We had planned to spend the afternoon at Oneeighty° pool at The Edge, a cliff-top club.
 We had booked a VIP deckchair for two about one month earlier, which came with towels, free-flow water, facial mist, a granita and WiFi in addition to the fee we had to spend on food and beverages (just like explained above when talking about Potatoe head).